-- 87 "As with previous Green Belt policy, inappropriate development is, by definition harmful to the Green Belt and should not be approved except in very special circumstances. - 88 When considering any planning application, local planning authorities should ensure that substantial weight is given to any harm to the Green Belt.
+- "As with previous Green Belt policy, inappropriate development is, by definition harmful to the Green Belt and should not be approved except in very special circumstances. - When considering any planning application, local planning authorities should ensure that substantial weight is given to any harm to the Green Belt.
 Very special circumstances will not exist unless the potential harm to the Green Belt by reason of inappropriateness and any other harm is clearly outweighed by other considerations."

 This emphasise is consistent with the balance addressed by the Planning Inspector at the Europa Oil Appeal in 2012 in Paragraphs 57 and 58 of his decision letter.
 This now accords with the Court of Appeal Redhill decision.
 The position of Capel Parish Council is, therefore, clear and consistent with the evidence it presented to that Inquiry.
-Its recommendation is that planning permission should be refused by reason of inappropriateness and the harm it would cause to the Green Belt.
+Its recommendation is that planning permission should be refused by reason of inappropriateness and the harm it which were not demonstrated in 2012 and cannot be demonstrated now in respect of the reconsideration and redetermination of the appeal.